 Moving abroad?
 Or traveling the world for a while?
 Exciting!
 While moving comes with stress and hassle, we can help check one big item off your to-do list.
 Your phone number.

 This is one of the best ex-pat tricks to using your old phone number in the new country you move to.

 In this post, we’ll show you how you can keep your current US and Canadian phone numbers, no matter where you go.
 Let us help you stay in touch with your family, friends, clients, colleagues, and partners back home easily.

 Can I keep using my current phone number when moving overseas?

 Yes, you can!
 Really.
 And it’s pretty simple to do.
 We’ll show you how.

-By porting over your existing phone number to a virtual phone service provider (VoIP).
+You can still have your number by porting over your existing phone number to a virtual phone service provider (VoIP).
 Virtual phone numbers work overseas as they use the Internet to facilitate communication.

 How does a virtual phone service (VoIP) work?

 Most VoIP services come with a desktop (or web) and VoIP cell phone app allowing you to make phone calls, send text messages, receive voicemail, and more.
 It doesn’t matter where in the world you are – all you need is an Internet connection (WiFi or a local data plan).
 If you’ll be getting a local SIM card with a new, local number in the country you’re moving to, you can use your old number on top of a new SIM card.